 How was Mining in Nasca Lines?

-The Nasca culture used gold and silver to make masks, ear flares, nose rings, and other ritual objects decorated by embossing, as they were sheets.
+The Nasca culture used gold and silver to make masks, ear flares, nose rings, and other ritual objects decorated by embossing as sheets.
 These objects were for ceremonial and/or religious uses.

 How was the economy of Nasca Lines?

-The Nasca people, a pre-Columbian civilization on the Peruvian coast, developed an advanced economy based on intensive agriculture and fishing.
+The Nasca people, a Peruvian pre-Columbian civilization on the Pacific coast, developed an advanced economy based on intensive agriculture and fishing.
 Aqueducts provided irrigation for their cultivated land, while plentiful sea resources were taken advantage of through marine life, such as whales depicted in ceramic artworks.
-In addition to regional trade exchanging goods like textiles with neighboring societies such as the Huarpas in the highlands, these ancient South Americans laid down solid foundations that contributed to cultural prosperity in this part of Peru long ago.
+In addition to regional trade exchanging goods like textiles with neighboring societies of Andean culture, such as the Huarpas in the highlands, these ancient South Americans laid down solid foundations that contributed to cultural prosperity in this part of Peru long ago.

 How was Daily Life in Nasca Lines?